hckoseoglu/Cmpe-230--Systems-Programming/Project1/README.md

-Refer to the file Documentation for the full docs and explanation of the project
+Refer to the file Documentation for the full docs and Project_Explanation for the explanation of the project